 If the database does not allow automated output by secondary SOC, then perform the query using available processes (e.g., programming a list of all individual PTs in the primary and secondary SOC locations)

-The MSSO browsers (both the Desktop and Web-Based browsers) provide users with the option to display the secondary SOC paths of terms exported from search/research bin results or from terms uploaded using the Hierarchy Analysis feature.
+The MSSO Desktop and Web-Based browsers provide users with the option to display the secondary SOC paths of terms exported from search/research bin results or from terms uploaded using the Hierarchy Analysis feature.
 These browser features thus allow users to view and export secondary SOC assignments in a simple spreadsheet format without the need for any special programming.

 Example